Struggling to grow your hair longer?

-The better way is a little known, and admittedly time consuming process called “dusting”.
+Well one possible better way is a little known, and admittedly time consuming, process called “dusting”.

 What Is It?

 Think of it as a spa day for your hair.
-Or a way to refresh your locks by getting rid of the splits yet retaining the length.
+Or a way to refresh your locks by getting rid of the splits while still retaining the length.

 This is not unlike shearing those annoying fuzz balls off sweaters.
 Very similar actually.

 Better still it’s a process that helps most anyone looking to hold on to as much length as they possibly can as they go for longer, healthier locks.
-That’s because you’re only taking off maybe an eighth to a quarter of an inch off some strands.
+Reason being you’re only taking off maybe an eighth to a quarter of an inch off some strands.

 Here’s the How To

-There’s two super helpful DIY video segments further on down this dusting guide that show you how.
+There’s two super helpful DIY video segments further on down this dusting overview that shows you how.
 So you’ll definitely want to check those out.